scott-renny/backup-lab/README.md

 # Project Overview

-The **Backup Lab** was one of my earliest infrastructure engineering projects, created to learn Linux administration, Bash scripting, and automated backup strategies using **rsync**.
+The **Backup Lab** was created to explore Linux system administration and build a reliable backup solution using open-source technologies.

-The primary objective was to build a reliable and repeatable backup solution while gaining practical experience with Linux system administration, infrastructure automation, and disaster recovery concepts.
+What began as a simple backup automation exercise evolved into a multi-phase infrastructure project covering storage configuration, automated backups, network file sharing, encrypted backup repositories, restore validation, monitoring, and incident documentation.

-Although this repository is now part of my **Legacy Project Archive**, it remains an important milestone in my engineering journey and documents the foundation upon which my current projects have been built.
+Today, this repository serves as a historical snapshot of my engineering progression and the foundation upon which many of my current infrastructure projects have been built.

 ---

-# Objectives
+# Project Objectives

-- Learn Linux administration
+- Learn Linux system administration
-- Build automated backup workflows
-- Learn Bash scripting fundamentals
+- Configure persistent storage
+- Automate backups using rsync
+- Schedule recurring jobs with Cron
-- Configure rsync for efficient synchronization
+- Configure Samba network shares
+- Implement encrypted backups with Restic
-- Understand backup strategies
+- Verify backup restoration procedures
-- Explore disaster recovery concepts
+- Integrate monitoring using Wazuh
-- Practice documenting infrastructure projects
+- Practice documentation and incident reporting

----

-# Skills Demonstrated

-- Linux Administration
-- Bash Scripting
-- rsync
-- Backup Automation
-- Disaster Recovery
-- File Permissions
-- Directory Synchronization
-- Infrastructure Documentation
-- Automation

 ---